 The Humility Gap

-A series of podcasts exploring intellectual humility and the self in public debate featuring leading Oxford academics.
+A series of podcasts exploring intellectual humility in public discourse featuring leading academics, journalists and politicians.

 The Humility Gap project is funded by a fellowship from the University of Connecticut’s Humility and Conviction Project and is led by Dr Bethan Willis.